 This guide to the 5 fair reasons for dismissal has been checked and approved by Matthew Ainscough, Head of Employment at Taylor and Emmet LLP.
 The guide was last updated on 1st March 2022.

-Dismissal: it’s never an easy time, for the employee being dismissed or the employer doing the dismissing.
-Sometimes things just don’t work out and, after the correct procedures are followed and options explored, terminating the contract is the last resort choice.
+Dismissal: it’s never an easy time, for the employee being dismissed or for the employer doing the dismissing.
+Sometimes things just don’t work out and, after the correct procedures are followed and all alternative options are explored, terminating the contract is the only remaining option.

 But not all reasons for dismissal are equal.
 So, what are the 5 fair reasons for dismissal and which reasons could land an employer in hot water?

 Fair and unfair dismissals

 What makes a dismissal fair or unfair?
 Employers must make sure that they are dismissing staff using a reasonable procedure and for a legally fair reason, or they may be on the losing end of an employment tribunal claim.
 Firstly, employers should make sure they have robust disciplinary and capability policies in place; employers should set out rules in their policies, so employees know what to expect (want to find out more?
 HR expert Gemma Dale gives advice on how to create great HR policies as an SME).